comp426-2022-spring/a99-sirius/README.md

 2. Access the client directory and install all dependencies

      ````
-     cd/client`
+     cd/client
      npm install
      ````

-3. Go back to the main riectory and run the following command to start the server and run the client side concurrently
+3. Go back to the main directory and run the following command to start the server and run the client side concurrently

      ````
      ..